hmchen47/DataScience/ML/MLNN-Hinton/06-MiniBatch.md

         + a parabolic through along the red line
         + the red line: the bottom of this parabolic trough
         + another parabolic through along the green line
-      + adding these two parabolic troughs #\rightarrow$ a quadratic bowl
+      + adding these two parabolic troughs $\rightarrow$ a quadratic bowl
       + subtract 100 from each case
         + 1st case: 1 & 1 $\rightarrow$ 2
         + 2ns case: 1 & -1 $\rightarrow$ 0